Massachusetts Promise Fellowship

+Massachusetts Promise Fellowship (MPF) is a non-profit AmeriCorps organization that places Fellows who commit to a year of service at non-profit organizations, schools, and city agencies across Massachusetts to create, lead, and manage youth development projects.

 Mission

 The Massachusetts Promise Fellowship provides leadership training to young adults who commit to one year of service to the State's Commonwealth.

 The 5 Promises

 Massachusetts Promise Fellows work to deliver the 5 Promises to youth and their communities.
 These are well-defined objectives developed in partnership with host sites and funders.
 All Fellow projects align with at least one of these five promises: